Everest Base Camp The Lazy Way

 In fact, even if we hadn’t been to a talk on altitude sickness in Kathmandu, it would be pretty damn hard to go ignorant, as every checkpoint in Sagamartha National park has enormous signs with lists of symptoms.

 So when Zac complains that his lungs hurt, it’s not a particularly big deal for either of us.
-He’s not breathless and there’s no fluid on his lungs, so he’s not on his way to H.A.P.E. (high altitude pulmonary edema, which can kill).
+He’s not breathless and there’s no fluid on his lungs, so he’s not on his way to H.A.P.E. (high altitude pulmonary edema) and support stockings for edema are definitely not required.

 I’ve got a slight pain in my chest as well, which I figure is the cold air hitting the base of my bronchial tubes.
 (My cold has settled into the usual “I-just-gave-up-smoking-hear-me-choke” hawkfest, and we’re neither of us any snottier than anyone else in town.)